Kristallnacht: Early Nazi persecutions

 The need for money by the party organization stemmed from the fact that Franz Xaver Schwarz, the party treasurer, kept the local and regional organizations of the party short of money.
 In the autumn of 1938, the increased pressure on Jewish property nourished the party's ambition, especially since Hjalmar Schacht had been ousted as Reich minister for economics.
-This, however, was only one aspect of the origin of the November 1938 pogrom.
-The Polish government threatened to extradite all Jews who were Polish citizens but would stay in Germany, thus creating a burden of responsibility on the German side.
-The immediate reaction by the Gestapo was to push the Polish Jews—16,000 persons—over the borderline, but this measure failed due to the stubbornness of the Polish customs officers.
-The loss of prestige as a result of this abortive operation called for some sort of compensation.
-Thus, the overreaction to Herschel Grynszpan's attempt against the diplomat Ernst vom Rath came into being and led to the November pogrom.
-The background of the pogrom was signified by a sharp cleavage of interests between the different agencies of party and state.
+This, however, was only one aspect of the origin of the November 1938 pogrom, where the interests between the different agencies of party and state converged.
 While the Nazi party was interested in improving its financial strength on the regional and local level by taking over Jewish property, Hermann Göring, in charge of the Four-Year Plan, hoped to acquire access to foreign currency in order to pay for the import of urgently [sic]needed raw material.
-Heydrich and Himmler were interested in fostering Jewish emigration.
+Heydrich and Himmler were interested in enforcing the emigration of German Jews.

-The Zionist leadership in the British Mandate of Palestine wrote in February 1938 that according to "a very reliable private source—one which can be traced back to the highest echelons of the SS leadership", there was "an intention to carry out a genuine and dramatic pogrom in Germany on a large scale in the near future".